raman325/ha-zoom-automation/README.md

 ### Configure HomeAssistant

+#### Using the UI

+1. Click Install
+2. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Zoom Automation".
+Select it.
+3. You will be asked to provide the `Client ID` and `Client Secret` that Zoom gave you earlier.
+Enter them in and click `Submit`.
+4. Enter a name for the account you plan to connect to Zoom.
+This will be useful if you plan to monitor more than one Zoom account.
+5. If you are not already logged into Zoom, you will be asked to log in.
+6. Authorize the app for the `Scopes` that were configured earlier.
+7. Start automating!

+#### Using configuration.yaml

 1. Click Install
 2. Create a new top level configuration item in `configuration.yaml` as follows (you may need to restart your HA instance to pick up the changes once they are added):
 ```yaml